 ESOL II is designed for students who have lived in the United States for 1-3 years.
+This is a STAAR EOC tested course.

 ESOL II will fulfill graduation requirements of English II.

 ESOL II will embody the interconnected nature of listening, speaking, reading, writing, and thinking through the foundational skills of comprehension, response, multiple literary genres, author's purpose and craft, composition, inquiry and research.
 They are integrated and progressive with students continuing to develop knowledge and skills with increased complexity in order to think critically and adapt to the ever-evolving nature of language and literacy.
 The foundation of this course will mirror the essential knowledge and skills for English language arts and reading.